DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 [jacobianD, jacobianC] = multiplyOp.backward(np.ones(E.shape))
 [jacobianA, jacobianB] = addOp.backward(jacobianD)

+# jacobianA ---- Derivative of f with respect to A
+# jacobianB ---- Derivative of f with respect to B
 ```

 #### Conclusion

-In this post, we explore the basics of how autodifferentiation works in most machine learning libraries.
-Often times, I've marveled at mathematics to be beautiful in its simplicity and structure.
-Autodifferentiation exemplifies an instance of this, where regardless of the complexity of deep neural network, the gradients can be computed with easy.
-Although not discussed in this post, computing the gradients for a neural network is an $$O(n)$$ operation where $$n$$ is the number of layers.
-Incredibly, we can get further improvements because lots arithmetic operations produce gradients that are sparse in ways that one could explot.
-But that's a conversation for another time!
+In this post, we explored the very basics of how autodifferentiation works in most machine learning libraries.
+We saw how autodiff can be used to compute the gradients of complex functions, such as deep neural networks, with relative ease.
+We also talked very briefly about computational cost of different approaches to autodiff.
+Incredibly, we can get even further computation efficiency by exploiting mathematical symmetries and sparsities present in Jacobians when applying autodiff.
+But that is a conversation for a different time; here we explore the fascinating simplicity and structure of autodifferentiation.

 #### Ref